tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Parameters</td>
-			<td>bdq:sourceAuthority</td>
+			<td>bdqval:sourceAuthority</td>
 		</tr>
 		<tr>
 			<td>SourceAuthorities/Defaults</td>
-			<td>bdq:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}</td>
+			<td>bdqval:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>The value of dwc:scientificNameID is unambiguous if dwc:scientificNameID references a single taxon record in the bdq:sourceAuthority.
+			<td>The value of dwc:scientificNameID is unambiguous if dwc:scientificNameID references a single taxon record in the bdqval:sourceAuthority.
 When referencing a GBIF taxon by GBIF's identifier for that taxon, use the the pseudo-namespace "gbif:" and the form "gbif:{integer}" as the value for dwc:scientificNameID.
 Implementers can be aware of the current GBIF api endpoint that can replace the pseduo-namespace gbif: when looking up the dwc:scientificNameID (taxonID in the gbif document), e.g. `s/gbif:/https:\/\/api.gbif.org\/v1\/species\// ` will transform the value taxonID=gbif:8102122 to the resolvable endpoint https://api.gbif.org/v1/species/8102122.
 The pseudo-namespace "gbif:" is recommended by GBIF to reference GBIF taxon records.
 Where resolvable persistent identifiers exist for dwc:scientificNameID values, they should be used in full, but implementers will need to support at least the "gbif:" pseudo-namespace.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>